Don't Be The Victim of Identity Theft This Year

-Identity theft can cost you thousands of dollars and hours of your life as you try to repair your credit.
+Identity fraud can cost you thousands of dollars and hours of your life as you try to repair your credit.

 Paying close attention to bank and credit card statements is a good way to spot financial fraud early.
 Look for unusual charges on your account statements, like those from unfamiliar vendors.

-If you believe you’re a victim of identity theft, contact the company, card issuer, or financial institution and explain the situation.
-They should be able to cancel the charges, close compromised accounts, and get you new account numbers.
+If you believe you're a victim of identity theft, contact the company, card issuer, or financial institution.
+They should be able to cancel the charges, close compromised accounts, and get you a new account number.

-By law, you’re also allowed a free copy of your credit report every year from each of three major credit bureaus: TransUnion, Experian, or Equifax.
+By law, you're also allowed a free copy of your credit report every year from each of the three major credit bureaus: TransUnion, Experian, and Equifax.

 You can get your free credit report at AnnualCreditReport.com.
-Look for suspicious activity, such as new credit and accounts you don't recognize or incorrect information (like your birth date).
+Look for suspicious activity, such as new credit inquiries, negative changes in your credit score, accounts you don't recognize, or incorrect information (like your date of birth).

-Everything you do online — from your Google searches to social media posts to shopping history — makes up your online footprint.
+Everything you do online — from Google searches to social media posts — makes up your online footprint.
 Identity thieves use this information to design phishing emails, guess your passwords, and scam your friends.

 - Don't overshare on social media.
 Think twice before you post.
 Many of us accidentally reveal sensitive information, location data, and even PII in social media posts.

 - Adjust your privacy settings.
-Limit who can see your accounts to close friends and family.
-This way, you can be a bit more free with what you post.
+Limit your account visibility to just close friends and family.
+This way, you can be a bit more liberal with what you post.

 - Delete old and unused accounts.
-Identity thieves use old accounts to run scams or steal passwords.
-If you stop using an online service, disable your account and ask them to delete your data.
+Identity thieves use inactive accounts to run scams or steal passwords.
+If you stop using an online service, disable your account and delete your data.